hiveot/hub.capnp/lib/client/README.md

   clientCert := LoadCertFromPem(pathToClientCert)
   client, err := tlsclient.NewTLSClient("host:port", caCert)
   err = client.ConnectWithClientCert(clientCert)

-  ... do stuff ...
+  // do stuff
+  client.Post(path, message)

   client.Close()
 ```

 ## vocab

 Ontology with vocabulary used to describe Things.
 This is based on terminology from the WoT working group and other source.
-When no authorative source is known, the terminology is defined as part of the WoST vocabulary.

-This includes devicetype names, Thing property types, property names, unit names and TD defined terms for describing a Thing Description document.
+When no authorative source is known, the terminology is defined as part of the WoST IoT vocabulary.
+This includes device-type names, Thing property types, property names, unit names and TD defined terms for describing a Thing Description document.